yusuf1126/yusuf1126.github.io/_pages/about.md

 Recent News
 --------
-\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to vehicle-road-network collaborative technology.
+\[<font color="#dd0000">Openings</font>\]: I am looking for highly self-motivated and self-disciplined M.S.students who are strongly committed to visible light communication and networking technology.
 If you are interested, please feel free to drop me an email.

 --------
 \[<font color="#dd0000">CFP</font>\]: Special Issue on Big Data Intelligence in Clinical Information Systems, <a href="https://www.igi-global.com/calls-for-papers-special/journal-database-management/1072" target="_blank">Journal of Database Management</a> (CCF C, SCI, IF: 1.233, Deadline: 20 January, 2022)